 Mitch was born and raised in Taiwan before coming to the United States as a high school student.
 He attended Edmonds Community College before transferring to UWB.
 Recently, he graduated from IAS, majoring in Community Psychology.
 Mitch considers cultural studies indispensable for his future career to form a cultural “bridge” between various cultures.
 The bridge is his personal vision of intercultural connection which allows him to be aware of the essential disparities and similarities between cultures.

 Research Interests: Social Justice VS Social Inequalities, cultural conflict/war between Taiwan and China”, LGBT civil rights, globalization.
 Portfolio Advisor: Christian Anderson.
 Capstone Advisor: Amoshaun Toft.

-Academic Background: University of Washington Bothell; degree in Community Psychology
+Academic Background: University of Washington Bothell, Bachelor of Arts in Community Psychology

 Shana’s biggest pride and joy is her family.
 She and her husband have been married for over 20 years and their daughter recently turned 18.
 Having been a working mother from the age of 24 to 36, working mainly in the accounting field as a necessity for their 2-income family, she is thrilled to be at a stage in life where she can pursue and complete her academic goals which include commencing the MA in Cultural Studies at UW Bothell.
 It has taken Shana over twenty years to pick up where she left off at UCLA in 1993, and although she did not know it then, she would not have traded her life experiences over the past two decades for anything as these are what fuel her desire to learn, experiment, challenge, and engage on both personal and professional levels.